Perhaps I was 12 in the photo shown here? I look thrilled.

 Toward the end of high school I became interested in fine art.
 In 1983 I saw the Cubist retrospective at the Tate Gallery in London and by the way that was a mind-blowing experience.

 I attended the School of Visual Arts in New York City.
 I was encouraged to go there, influenced by Florian Bachleda, who’d graduated from my high school the year before and had been accepted to SVA.
-Florian has gone on the be the Creative Director at Fast Company.
+Florian has gone on, after various esteemed positions, to the be the Creative Director at Fast Company.

 Let me begin with this: College, for me, was not entirely the liberating period of growth experienced by some who attend institutions far from their homes, residing in dorms, immersed in a totally new experience.